MMosquito/Four_WINE-Os/README.md

 ## TECHNOLOGIES - LANGUAGES - TOOLS - ALGORITHMS
 Confusion Matrix, Decision Tree Classifier, Github Pages, Jupyter Notebook, Linear Regression, Matplotlib, Microsoft Powerpoint, Numby, Pandas, PostgreSQL, Random Forest Classifier, Scatter Plots, SKLearn, Standard Scaler, Tableau, Visual Studio Code

-** Note: The data used for wine region and wine color is "dummy" data.
-This was gathered and randomly distributed throughout the original data to provide identifiers for the individual data points beyond the index, but do not have any real-life signifcance.

 ## Data Analysis
 We created a histogram that displays the number of wines for each quality rating to give an overview of the data we are working with.